tonytins/tomas/README.md

 ### Prerequisites

-- TOMAS OS
+- Operating System
 	- Visual Studio 2019
-	- COSMOS User Kit v20190508+
+	- COSMOS User Kit v20190508 or later
 	- VMWare Workstation Player
-- TOMAS Terminal Emulator and OS
 - .NET Core 2.1 or later

 ## License

-This project is licensed under the MPL 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.